willdone-mt/marine-instruments-simulator.dist/.bts/progressions/brainstorms.md

 - How long the software is useful

   Forever?
-  Maintanance will mostly not happen daily nor monthly, maybe bimonthly.
+  Maintanance will mostly not happen daily nor even monthly, maybe bimonthly.
 Will probably host potential worthy developer after certain amount of time

 # Plug and Play kinda Instrument Packages